schultek/dart_mappable/packages/dart_mappable/doc/configuration.md

       discriminatorKey: type
       # used to specify which methods to generate (all by default)
       generateMethods: [decode, encode, copy, stringify, equals]
+      # determines name of to/fromJson and to/fromMap methods
+      dartCompatible: false
 ```

 ### `build_extensions`